yusukebe/hono-with-qwik/README.md

 export default app
 ```

-#### Error: Something went wrong installing the "sharp" module
+#### ⚠️ Error: Something went wrong installing the "sharp" module

-If you run into the error Something went wrong installing the "sharp" module when using bun as a package manager, try to fix it with the following command:
+If you run into the error `Something went wrong installing the "sharp" module` when using bun as a package manager, try to fix it with the following command:

 ```sh
 npm rebuild --verbose sharp